Breaking: #107884 - Rework actions to use Buttons API with Components

 The

-Process has received identical changes to its
+identical API changes to

 setAction () getAction () removeAction () moveAction To () getAction Group () getRequest ()